-- ICBA continues to have serious concerns with the Office of the Comptroller of the Currency’s (OCC’s) proposal to issue special purpose national bank charters for financial technology (fintech) companies that could be used to access the banking system and avoid state consumer protection laws.
+- ICBA has serious concerns with the Office of the Comptroller of the Currency’s (OCC’s) intention to issue special purpose national bank charters for financial technology (fintech) companies that could be used to access the banking system and avoid state consumer protection laws.
 The OCC should have explicit statutory authority from Congress before the agency proceeds with the issuance of these charters.
-Any new federal charter should be subject to the same standards of safety, soundness, and fairness as other federal chartered institutions.
+Any new federal charter should be subject to the same standards of safety, soundness, and fairness as other federally chartered institutions.

 - ICBA is very concerned about the regulatory advantage currently enjoyed by online marketplace lenders and supports a regulatory framework for online lenders that is no less stringent than the framework that applies to community banks.

-Even though the OCC has put on hold the issuance of special purpose national bank charters for fintech companies, the OCC has indicated that it has the legal authority to issue these charters.
+In 2018, the OCC announced that it will begin accepting applications for national bank charters from non-depository fintech companies engaged in the “business of banking.”
 While such a charter would subject online lenders and fintech companies to more oversight and regulation than they now have—particularly in the area of consumer protection—these companies would be subject only to limited safety and soundness supervision and examination and would not be subject to the Community Reinvestment Act (CRA).
 ICBA believes that the OCC should have specific legal authority from Congress before it proceeds with issuing a fintech charter, particularly since there is litigation pending in federal courts concerning the OCC’s authority to issue such charters.
-Furthermore, the OCC should issue rules, subject to notice and comment, which would prescribe the scope and requirements of the charter.

-ICBA believes that the recent problems that some of the online marketplace lenders have experienced with liquidity and earnings, as well as compliance, underscore the importance of subjecting these lenders be subject to safety and soundness supervision and regulation.
-These companies have not experienced a serious economic downturn and already they have been subject to serious funding and capital issues.
-Furthermore, ICBA has also seen how other limited purpose bank charters have evolved—such as industrial loan companies—and is concerned that any limited purpose fintech bank charter could end up having all of the advantages and benefits of a full-service bank charter with limited supervision and regulation.
+ICBA believes that the problems that some of the online marketplace lenders have experienced with liquidity and earnings, as well as compliance, underscore the importance of subjecting these lenders to safety and soundness supervision and regulation.
+These companies have not experienced a serious economic downturn and already they have been subject to serious funding and capital difficulties.
+In view of the evolution of other limited purpose bank charters—such as the industrial loan company—ICBA is concerned that any limited purpose fintech bank charter could end up having all of the advantages and benefits of a full-service bank charter without commensurate supervision and regulation.